ronnielutaro/ronnielutaro.com/docs/standards/pull-request-creation.md

-Thank you.
-Can you now as a team of veteran engineers with 30+ years of experience create pull request that closes issue 23 now that we've fully implemented it.
+You're a team of veteran engineers with 30+ years of experience create pull request that closes issues now that we've fully implemented it.
 Following industry standards & best practices. via MCP